-Sarita Pillai, a highly skilled leader of national technical assistance centers, works to enhance the quality and equity of pre-K–12 STEM education.
+Sarita Pillai, EDC vice president and a highly skilled leader of national technical assistance centers, works to enhance the quality and equity of pre-K–12 STEM education.
 She has expertise in workforce development, the future of work at the Human-Technology Frontier, technical support, strategic dissemination, and participatory design.

 Pillai leads initiatives that focus on ensuring all youth build the foundational STEM skills they need to succeed in the workforce and postsecondary education.
 She is the principal investigator (PI) of the National Science Foundation (NSF)-funded STEM Learning and Research Center at EDC and the co-PI of NSF’s Center for Innovative Research in Cyberlearning.